 Students seeking to enroll at Mississippi State should contact MSU Admissions.

-Current Mississippi State students wishing to major in English should contact Dr. Thomas Anderson or the English Departmental office in Room 316, Lee Hall.
+Current Mississippi State students wishing to major in English should contact Dr. Ginger Pizer or the English Departmental office at 2000 Lee Hall.

 In addition to financial aid opportunities offered by the University, the English Department offers a number of undergraduate awards and scholarships.

 Students considering the field of English might enjoy a glance at these pages:

 The Mitchell Memorial Library at Mississippi State contains more than a million volumes and subscribes to thousands of periodicals.
 In addition, full interlibrary loan facilities and Computer Assisted Information Retrieval Service give students access to millions of other research sources.
 The library's Special Collections division, which houses the University Archives, rare books, and manuscripts, has a number of holdings of particular interest to the student of Southern literature and culture, including the John C. Stennis, Turner Catledge, and Hodding Carter Collections.

 The Writing Center on President's Circle is staffed primarily by English Department teaching assistants and provides free tutoring in writing to all Mississippi State students.
 The Writing Center has additional locations in Templeton Athletic Academic Center and a "mobile" unit in Colvard Student Union and Mitchell Memorial Library, as well as on-line tutoring.

 Mississippi State University utilizes a Blackboard Learn system, locally called MyCourses, for online instruction.
 Many professors utilize MyCourses to enhance their efforts in traditional classes.
 These brief tutorials may help students navigate MyCourses.